MathsShen/MathsShen/README.md

 ## Shen Li
 ### Institute of Data Science, National University of Singapore

-I'm a third-year PhD student of National University of Singapore under the supervision of [Dr. Bryan Hooi](bhooi.github.io).
+I'm a third-year PhD student of National University of Singapore under the supervision of [Prof. Bryan Hooi](bhooi.github.io).
 My research interests include deep generative models, face recognition and visual object detection and tracking.
 Prior to this, I received my M.S. from University of Chinese Academy of Sciences where I was advised by Prof. Xilin Chen.
 I received my B.S. in computer science from Beijing Jiaotong University.

 ### News